Tribal Transit Competitive Program (Section 5311(c)(1)(A))

 Eligible Recipients

-Eligible applicants include federally recognized American Indian or Alaska Native tribes as identified by the U.S. Department of the Interior (DOI) Bureau of Indian Affairs (BIA).
-This list can be found at: https://www.bia.gov/service/tribal-leaders-directory/federally-recognized-tribes.
+Eligible recipients include federally recognized American Indian or Alaska Native tribes as identified by the U.S. Department of the Interior (DOI) Bureau of Indian Affairs (BIA).

 Eligible Activities